thedumbtechguy/Fluxxan/README.md

 ####0.0.3
   - Added queue and background thread to handle dispatches off the main thread to increase UI performance.
   - Store listener notification is no longer done on the main thread.
 UI changes need to be explicitly executed on the main thread.
-  - Added `ThreadUtils` helper to help run UI updates on the main thread from `onChanged` method
+  - Added `ThreadUtils.runOnMain` helper to help run UI updates on the main thread from `onChanged` method
-  - Added `StoreListenerFragment` and `StoreListenerView` ase classes
+  - Added `StoreListenerFragment` and `StoreListenerView` base classes
   - Renamed `StoreActivity` to `StoreListenerActivity`
+  - Added `Dispatcher.start` and `Dispatcher.stop` methods

 ####0.0.2
   - Notify store listeners on the UI thread